sean97260/CSC301_Winter2019/deliverables/iteration-01.plan.md

 Conflict Resolution:
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?

+__Communications__:
+ * We will meet on a weekly basis after class and tut.
+ * Everyday through slack to update our work with our team members.
+ * We will be using slack and email to send weekly update to our partner.

+__Meetings__:
+ * We set up meeting base on our class schedule, and every one is mandatory to attend the meeting.
+Otherwise, we will set up a phone call with him.

+__Conflict Resolution__:
+ * Indecision: We vote for decision and go for the one with majority votes.
+ * Non-responsive team members: Try to set up a face-to-face meeting with them, and try to find out/fix any problem with them.
+ * Not-doing-work: Friendly alarm him, and discuss the potential issues.

 #### Events